Hancock County Ga.

 The Macon Telegraph

+NEWS AT SPARTA.
 Death of Mrs. Thomas - Married in Forty Seconds.

 Sparta, Aug.
 25 (Special) Evening before last Mrs. Thomas, the wife of the Methodist minister who has charge of the Culverton circuit, this county, died after much suffering.

 Yesterday afternoon at 4 o'clock Mr. Robert Chapman of this place and Miss Sallie Claire Moon of Culverton, this county, were united in marriage at the home of Capt.
 J. W. Moon, the father of the bride.
 The ceremony was performed by Rev. B. H. Ivey, pastor of the Sparta Baptist church.
-The ceremony was appropriate and striking in many respects, especially as to lenght, for it occupied only forty seconds.
+The ceremony was appropriate and striking in many respects, especially as to length, for it occupied only forty seconds.
 After the marriage and congratulations the bridal couple went up to Powellton, in the northern part of this county, on a short visit to the bridegroom's parents.
 Both Miss Moon and Mr. Chapman belong to the very best families in this community and they themselves have hosts of friends and admirers who wish for them a long and happy life.

 Mrs. Barnes Harris has just arrived here from Brunswick, which place she left on account of the yellow fever.
 She was a sister-in-law of Mr. S. P. Harris who died there Wednesday.